zhandrew4/cs4641-team7-pages/final.md

 ![Figure 19](/Final Figure 19.png)

 DBScan is able to separate the data points into 2 clusters, however, one of the clusters is significantly larger than the other.
 The 2 clusters do seem to be much more separated and distinct than those given by K-Means, which is reflected in the relatively higher silhouette coefficient of 0.475.
 While the clusters given by DBScan have better metrics, they are very unbalanced, and therefore are less useful for the supervised learning models we plan to use.
-We can also examine the labels contained within each cluster as shown below (Fig 15).
+We can also examine the labels contained within each cluster as shown below (Fig. 20).
 While the smaller cluster seems to form a distinct category of labels with a soft and mysterious mood, the larger cluster lacks a specific theme that ties the labels together.

 ![Figure 20](/Final Figure 20.png)

 We then try DBScan using 3 PCA features instead of 7.
 Here, we take MinPts as 5 and use the same elbow method to determine the optimal value for Eps by comparing the distance to the 5th nearest neighbor of each point.
-As shown in the graph below (Fig 21), the “elbow” occurs at a distance of 0.375, which we then take as the value of Eps.
+As shown in the graph below (Fig. 21), the “elbow” occurs at a distance of 0.375, which we then take as the value of Eps.

 ![Figure 21](/Final Figure 21.png)